PandaEden/MIPS-Teaching-Tool/README.md

         ![image-20210427151816253](README.assets/image-20210427151816253.png)

- - Use of ANSCII formatting has been made more consistent in the output
+ - Use of ASCII formatting has been made more consistent in the output

    ![image-20210427151915551](README.assets/image-20210427151915551.png)